stochasticTreat/opendisclosure/README_installation_in_vagrant.md

 The OpenDisclosure site should come up, and should look pretty much just like the current running [OpenDisclosure website](http://www.opendisclosure.io/).

 ####6) Shutting everything down.
-It is advised that you do not leave vagrant running when it is not needed as this can occasionally cause conflicts if other vagrant machines are initilized which are located in associated directories or use the same ports.
+It is advised that you do not leave a virtual machine running when it is not needed, as this can occasionally cause conflicts if other virtual machines are initilized which are located in associated directories or use the same ports.

 ######To stop the server:
 At the command prompt where the command '> foreman start command' was entered, press 'control + C'.

-######To stop vagrant:
+######To stop Vagrant:

+Enter

-Enter 'control + D' to return to the host machine
+		'control + D'

-Then enter this command at the command line:
+to return to the host machine, then enter this command at the command line:

 		host machine prompt> vagrant halt